-1. Have students interview a resource professional, either over the phone or in person.
-Have them prepare a report on the career of the person they interviewed.

-2. Have the students seek out a resource professional and invite that individual to the class.
-Ask each student to prepare and present an introduction for the person they invite, take notes and prepare a brief written report about that career.

-3. Have the students go to the library or other sources of information and find information on careers in forestry/natural resources.
-Have them prepare a report with that information.

-4. Have the students pretend to be foresters, forest rangers, wildlife biologists, etc. Have the students tell about a "day in the life of a \\\\\
+- 1. Have students interview a resource professional, either over the phone or in person.
+Have them prepare a report on the career of the person they interviewed. - 2.
+Have the students seek out a resource professional and invite that individual to the class.
+Ask each student to prepare and present an introduction for the person they invite, take notes and prepare a brief written report about that career. - 3.
+Have the students go to the library or other source of information (the internet) and find information on careers in forestry/natural resources.
+Have them prepare a report with that information. - 4.
+Have the students pretend to be forest technicians, wildlife biologists, etc. Have the students tell about a "day in the life of a ."

-Levels Grades 4-6

-Subjects

-Language Arts, Science, Social Studies
+Science, Language Arts, Social Studies